koeir/zig-flag/README.md

     NoArgs,             // argc < 2
-    NoSuchFlag,         // unrecognized flag in arg list FlagNotSwitch,      // non-switch/non-bool Flag treated as a switch/bool FlagNotArg,         // non-argumentative flag treated as an argumentative DuplicateFlag,      // flag appears twice in arg list; can be ignored with config ArgNoArg,           // no argument given to argumentative flag NoWriter,           // no writer given when verbose is true TypeMismatch,       // a more general FlagNotSwitch/FlagNotArg }
+    NoSuchFlag,         // unrecognized flag in arg list FlagNotSwitch,      // non-switch/non-bool Flag treated as a switch/bool FlagNotArg,         // non-input type flag treated as an input type DuplicateFlag,      // flag appears twice in arg list; can be ignored with config ArgNoArg,           // no argument given to input type flag NoWriter,           // no writer given when verbose is true TypeMismatch,       // a more general FlagNotSwitch/FlagNotArg }